BYOD and personal device policies in K12 and schools

 Why BYOD is good for schools?

-BYOD reduces the hardware investment needed for schools to offer equal access to digital academic resources to all students.
-By leveraging student-owned hardware, schools can increase the resources available to students, such as software, digital media and digital learning environments, at a fraction of the cost of ensuring there are enough organization-owned machines for every student to use.
-Furthermore, BYOD allows students to access school resources outside of school and outside of teaching hours.
+BYOD policies in schools reduce the hardware investment of electronic devices, including mobile devices, needed for schools to offer equal access to digital academic resources to all students.
+By leveraging student-owned hardware, BYOD policies in schools can increase the resources available to students, such as software, digital media and digital learning environments, at a fraction of the cost of ensuring there are enough organization-owned machines for every student to use.
+Furthermore, BYOD allows students to access school resources outside of school and outside of teaching hours via their own device.

 Does BYOD save schools money?

 Yes, it can do.
-While BYOD technologies may be expensive, with the correct provisioning and tools implemented, the decrease in hardware investment required from schools and insight from reporting data can help schools save money on their software delivery.
+While BYOD technologies may be expensive, with the correct provisioning and tools implemented, the decrease in hardware investment required from schools by allowing students to bring their own device and insight from reporting data can help schools save money on their software delivery.

 How communication is improved in school with BYOD?